 Wondering when you should stop swaddling your little one?
-Find out when you can transition your baby out of their swaddle and how to make the transition easy.
+Find out when you can transition out of their swaddle and how to make the transition easy.

 I loved wrapping Evelyn into a baby burrito each night by swaddling her.
 Up until she was 10 weeks old or so, we swaddled her at bedtime and for most of her naps.
 She always seemed to enjoy being swaddled and never fought it.

 Swaddling provides a cozy, womb-like environment that can help babies feel safe and warm.
 Swaddling can calm fussy babies, keep the startle reflex from waking them, and help babies to sleep better.
-It’s also a safe alternative to help keep them warm before babies can sleep with a blanket.
+It’s also follows the abcs of safe sleep to help keep them warm before babies can sleep with a blanket.

 I bet you love to wrap your baby up each night, too!